Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Resampling scenarios

-\begin{proof} (i) The proof is a simple generalisation of the result of J. Halton \cite{Halton1969} who established the form of the conditional distribution of bivariate contingency table given its marginals and we omit it.\\ (ii) In view of \eqref{perm_i} subvectors
+\end{theorem} We stress that (\ref{perm_i}) is a deterministic equality describing the distribution of $n\hat p^*$: for $k(x,y,z)_{x,y,z}$ such that $\sum_x k(x,y,z)=n(y,z)$ and $\sum_y k(x,y,z)=n(x,z) $ (where $n(x,z)$ and $n(y,z)$ are based on the original sample) corresponding value of p.m.f. is given by the left-hand side, otherwise it is 0. \begin{proof} (i) The proof is a simple generalisation of the result of J. Halton \cite{Halton1969} who established the form of the conditional distribution of a bivariate contingency table given its marginals and we omit it.\\ (ii) In view of \eqref{perm_i} subvectors

 are independent given $(X_i, Y_i, Z_i)_{i=1}^n$, thus in order to prove \eqref{perm_ii} it is sufficient to prove analogous result when the stratum $Z=z$, i.e. for the unconditional permutation scenario.
-Note that since we consider conditional result given $(X_i, Y_i, Z_i)_{i=1}^\infty$, strata sample sizes $n(z_i)$ are deterministic and such that $n(z_i)/n\to P(Z=z_i)$ for almost every such sequence.
+Note that since we consider conditional result given $(X_i, Y_i, Z_i)_{i=1}^\infty$,the strata sample sizes $n(z_i)$ are deterministic and such that $n(z_i)/n\to P(Z=z_i)$ for almost every such sequence.
 The needed result is stated below. \end{proof}